Ivancaminal72/mcv-m5/README.md

 Task A: We have created a bash script that returns 3 txt (train, test, val) that contain a list "subfolder_name; number_of_images".  <br/>
 Task B: We ran the code for the KITTY, for trainning and validation.
 Not for test  <br/>
 Task Cii: Our own CNN implementation, we named it LamLam (as our team).
-It has two parallel sequential processes of convolutional layers of different sizes that allows to capture two different types of information.
+It has two parallel sequential processes of convolutional layers of different sizes that allow to capture two different types of information.

 #### Results of the different experiments
 Task A. Run the provided code